Characterization of Solubilizers of Elements in Minimal Simple Groups: Abstract

 This implies that $\Core_G(\SolG{x})\le R(G)$ and so $\Core_G(\SolG{x})$ is a soluble subgroup of $G$. \end{proof}

-When $\SolG{x}$ is a subgroup of an insoluble group $G$, we can also consider the case where $\SolG{x}$ is soluble or nilpotent. \begin{Lemma} Let $G$ be an insoluble group and $x$ an element of $G$ such that $\SolG{x}$ is soluble.
-Then $\SolG{x}$ is a maximal soluble subgroup of $G$. \end{Lemma} \begin{proof} Note that if there exists a soluble subgroup $H$ of $G$ such that $\SolG{x}\le H<G$, then by definition of $\SolG{x}$, we will have $H\le \SolG{x}$ and so $\SolG{x}=H$. \end{proof}
+When $\SolG{x}$ is a subgroup of an insoluble group $G$, we can also consider the case where $\SolG{x}$ is soluble or nilpotent. \begin{Lemma} Let $G$ be an insoluble group and $x$ an element of $G$ such that $\SolG{x}$ is a soluble subgroup of $G$.
+Then $\SolG{x}$ is a maximal soluble subgroup of $G$. \end{Lemma} \begin{proof} Note that if there exists a soluble subgroup $H$ of $G$ such that $\SolG{x}\le H<G$, then by Lemma \ref{solvable def}, we will have $H\le \SolG{x}$ and so $\SolG{x}=H$. \end{proof}

-By a similar argument to Lemma \ref{soluble sol}, we can prove the following lemma. \begin{Lemma} Let $G$ be an insoluble group and $x$ an element of $G$ such that $\SolG{x}$ is nilpotent.
+By a similar argument to Lemma \ref{soluble sol}, we can prove the following lemma. \begin{Lemma} Let $G$ be an insoluble group and $x$ an element of $G$ such that $\SolG{x}$ is a nilpotent subgroup of $G$.
 Then $\SolG{x}$ is a maximal nilpotent subgroup of $G$. \end{Lemma} As a special case of Lemma \ref{nilpotent sol}, we can consider the case when $\SolG{x}$ is a Sylow $p$-subgroup of $G$ for some element $x$ in $G$ and an odd prime $p$.
 Then it follows that $G$ is a $p$-group.
 More precisely, we have the following lemma. \begin{Lemma}\cite{Akbari3}*{Lemma 4.1} Let $G$ be an insoluble group and let $x$ be an element of $G$ such that $\SolG{x}$ is a subgroup.
 Then $|\SolG{x}|\neq p^n$ for all odd primes $p$ and all positive integers $n$. \end{Lemma} Lemma \ref{power of prime} is not always true for the case of $p=2$.
-Let $G=\rm{PSL}(2, 31)$ and $x$ an element of order $16$.
+Let $G=\PSL(2, 31)$ and $x$ an element of order $16$.
 We can see from Atlas of Finite Groups \cite{Atlas} that the maximal subgroup isomorphic to the dihedral group $D_{32}$ is the only soluble subgroup containing $x$.
 It follows that $\SolG{x}\cong D_{32}$, which is a Sylow $2$-subgroup.
 To find more information about this case see \cite{Mousavi}.

 In \cite{Akbari2} and \cite{Akbari3}, the authors answered a slightly more general question about when $|\SolG{x}|$ can equal $p^n$ even if $\SolG{x}$ is not necessarily a subgroup of $G$.
 Note that the following result is true for any prime. \begin{Lemma}\cite{Akbari3}*{Theorem B} Let $G$ be an insoluble group and $x$ an element of $G$.
-Then the size of $\SolG{x}$ cannot be $p$ nor $p^2$ for any prime $p$. \end{Lemma}
+Then the size of $\SolG{x}$ cannot be $p$ nor $p^2$ for any prime $p$. \end{Lemma} In Section \ref{cors}, we will generalize Lemma \ref{primepower} in the case where $p$ is an odd prime in all minimal simple groups.